SalomeC/EAD/GameEngine_SCH/README.md

 |   ├── assets
 ```
 ## Author's notes:
-- successfully tested on a Linux environment - no functionality guaranteed for other platforms at this point
+- successfully tested in a Linux environment - no functionality guaranteed for other platforms at this point